Medical Services

 Local Health System Knowledge

-Our medics understand Peru's EsSalud (Seguro Social de Salud) system and MINSA (Ministry of Health) occupational standards and ensure your production meets all local health and safety obligations.
-They navigate Peruvian medical protocols seamlessly.
+Our medics know Peru's EsSalud (Seguro Social de Salud) system and MINSA (Ministry of Health) occupational standards.
+They make sure your production meets every local health and safety duty, and they handle Peruvian medical protocols with ease.

 02.